 Army Reserve Officer Training Corps is an elective curriculum you take along with your required college classes.
 It prepares you with the tools, training and experiences that will help you succeed in any competitive environment.
-Along with great leadership training, Army ROTC can pay for your college tuition, too.
+Along with great leadership training, Army ROTC can pay for your college tuition as well.
 You will have a normal college student experience like everyone else on campus, but when you graduate, you will be an Officer in the Army.
 You can try Army ROTC with no commitment until you contract which is normally your Junior year.

 What It Means to be an Army Officer

-Being an Officer in the U.S. Army means you’re a leader, a counselor, a strategist and a motivator.
+Being an Officer in the U.S. Army means you're a leader, a counselor, a strategist and a motivator.
 It's similar to being a vital manager in a corporation.
-As an Officer, you will lead other Soldiers in a variety of situations and adjust to environments that are always changing.
+As an Officer, you will lead other soldiers in a variety of situations and adjust to environments that are always changing.
 You will lead Soldiers to achieve success as a team on every mission.

 Army ROTC Benefits